Podcast: Checklist Lovers – Planning From Behind with Jennifer Vetter

-Jennifer Vetter, today’s guest of honor, worried about stifling her children’s creative play with dreaded phonics lessons and formal subjects like math and grammar.
+Jennifer Vetter, our podcast guest of honor, worried about stifling her children’s creative play with dreaded phonics lessons and formal subjects like math and grammar.

 I acknowledged Jennifer’s desire for a checklist—ticking off those boxes is so satisfying!—by introducing the planning from behind method.
 If you’ve never heard of this method of planning then you’re in for a treat.

 - We talk about strategies for noticing the value in work you’re currently doing and, most importantly, in what you’ve already accomplished.
 No more short-selling experiences!